Melaleuca quinquenervia: Ecology

 Melaleuca quinquenervia resprouts vigorously from epicormic shoots after bushfire, and has been recorded flowering within weeks of being burnt.
 Trees can live for over 100 years, with 40-year-old trees achieving a trunk circumference of 2.7 m in cultivation.

 The flowers serve as a rich source of nectar for other organisms, including fruit bats, a wide range of insect and bird species, such as the scaly-breasted lorikeet (Trichoglossus chlorolepidotus).

 The grey-headed flying fox (Pteropus poliocephalus) and little red flying-fox (P. scapulatus) consume the flowers.

 Status in the United States

 Melaleuca quinquenervia was introduced into Florida as early as 1900 when specimens were first planted near Orlando.
 There were two major introductions, one by J. Gifford to the East Coast in 1907, and one by A.C.
 Andrews to the west coast in 1912.
 The South Florida Water Management District has recorded Melaleuca around the areas where they were originally introduced: southwest of Broward and northern Dade County on the east coast and southern Lee County and north of Collier County on the west coast.

 The species is mainly found in the more frost-free areas of south Florida and only rarely in the warmer coastal areas of Pasco County.

 Melaleuca quinquenervia has been classified by the United States Department of Agriculture as a noxious weed in six US states (Florida, South Carolina, North Carolina, Massachusetts, Oklahoma and Texas), as well as federally.
 It is an abundant exotic invasive plant in the Everglades.
 Its unchecked expansion in South Florida is one of the most serious threats to the integrity of the native ecosystem.

 This tree takes over sawgrass marshes in the Everglades turning the area into a swamp.
 Melaleuca causes severe ecological impacts, including displacing native species, modification of hydrology, alteration of soil resources, reducing native habitat value and changing the fire regime.

 An experiment comparing the quantity of seeds held in the canopies of Melaleuca trees in Australia and Southern Florida found that the viability and amount of seeds found in Australia were lower when compared to those in Florida.
-Australian Melaleuca trees held 5,000 seeds with less than 20 viable, and Florida Melaleucas contained 13,000 seeds, with greater than 1,200 viable.
-So without a predator reducing the amount of reproductive structures in Melaleuca it can reproduce unchecked.

 The release from natural enemies will cause the invasive exotic plant to evolve, improving its performance in the new area.
 This idea is supported by the results of a study on Melaleuca done by Pratt et al. (2005) showing that damage by herbivores reduced success in the following season as the reproductive structures declined by 80% with 54% less fruits.
 Biocontrol agents that have been released in Florida are the Oxyops vitiosa (weevil) and Boreioglycapsis (melaleuca psyllid).
 These insects are native to Australia and serve to reduce the growth and reproduction of M. quinquenervia by feeding on young expanding leaves and phloem of the tree.